Valdosta State University: Bailey Science Center

 The Hugh C. Bailey Science Center serves as the home of the Biology and Chemistry Departments.
 The facility is named after former VSU President Hugh C. Bailey who served from 1978 to 2001.
 The building has 22 teaching and 19 research laboratories that occupy the entire north side of the building.
 In addition, it has four greenhouses on the rooftop; 11 classrooms, including four 48 seat classrooms, and one 96 seat classroom; a large auditorium which seats 275, and a smaller auditorium which seats 148; two conference rooms and 41 offices.

 North Campus

-The Rea and Lillian Steele North Campus, located less than a mile, approximately ten blocks, north of the VSU main campus and is home to the Harley Langdale Jr. School of Business, Air Force ROTC Detachment 172, Billy Grant Field, home of the VSU baseball team, and the VSU Softball Complex.
+The Rea and Lillian Steele North Campus, located less than a mile, approximately ten blocks, north of the VSU main campus and is home to the Harley Langdale Jr. School of Business Administration, Air Force ROTC Detachment 172, Billy Grant Field, home of the VSU baseball team, and the VSU Softball Complex.
 The campus is the former home of Emory Junior College, an all-male two-year private institution that served as a branch of Emory University based in Atlanta.
 The property was sold to Valdosta State in 1950 after it transitioned from an all-female school to co-educational.
-The buildings follow a red brick modified form of Georgian architecture.
+The buildings follow a red-brick modified form of Georgian architecture.